 The Hatfield Prize is awarded annually to three student-faculty pairs.
 Recipients conduct research on social policies that impact vulnerable children, families, and communities, and explore the impact of these policies in their local communities.
 This semester-long research project culminates in three policy reports that make recommendations for both government and civil society institutions in contributing to policies that promote flourishing communities.
 The Prize honors the legacy of the late Senator Mark O. Hatfield, who served as a United States senator from Oregon for three decades.
 Hatfield was known for his principled Christian faith and for his commitment to working across differences to find common ground.

 What is the Hatfield Prize?

-The Center for Public Justice has named the recipients of the 2022 Hatfield Prize.
-This year’s research examines the impact of specific social policies on underserved families and communities, with a focus on justice-involved youth and refugee children and families.
-The recipients’ research will be published as three policy reports in September 2022.
+The Center for Public Justice has named the recipients of the 2023 Hatfield Prize.
+This year’s research examines the impact of specific social policies on underserved communities, with a focus on WIC recipients, trafficking survivors, and returning citizens.
+The recipients’ research will be published as three policy reports in September 2023.

 Kailani West (‘23) is a student at Multnomah University studying global studies with a concentration in culture and diversity.
 She serves as the student intern for the school’s Voices of Scholars program.
 She led the Global Outreach committee at her previously attended college and now teaches English at Pamoja House International.

 Research focus: Kailani will research factors contributing to immigrant women’s access to food and nutritional assistance programs in Rockwood, Oregon.